 Rich Details for High-Fidelity Personas

-While personas are a general representation of users, some details should not be left out.
+While personas generally represent users, some details should not be left out.
 Aspects of a person’s experience from the Aspects of Experiences for Design framework, a model that breaks peoples’ experiences into key aspects, can help guide persona development.

 Depending on the product, service, or system you are creating, it may be essential for your persona to highlight details like: